diksha29arora/OpenCV-Selfie/README.md

 # OpenCV-Selfie
-This project is abour taking selfies using python OpenCV and also store that selfied in Pics Folder.
+This project is about taking selfies using python OpenCV and also store that selfie in Pics Folder.
 A History.txt file is also created where date-time, image_path and day is written for every image.

+Selfie.py is the main file which clicks your selfie.
+You can also execute the same using the Jupyter Notebook names CV Selfie.ipynb
+Happy Learning